jorritfolmer/TA-ct-log/README.md

 ## Events in Splunk

-The add-on extracts these certificate fields:
+The add-on extracts these certificate fields and maps them to the corresponding fields in the CIM Certificate datamodel.

 - Subject (DN)
 - Issuer (DN)